DawidLoubser/html-css-mentoring/README.md

 # Outline (4-hour session)

+## Context

+* The Web Browser and the DOM
+* The HTTP Protocol

 ## HTML

 * Typography
 * Forms
+  - Using browser tools to inspect requests
 * Images and media
 * General app development
   - None!
 Need to add semantics and styling with CSS classes